Indian Adaptation of SLEUTH Comes to Aadyam Theatre

-Aadyam Theatre's seventh season has set the precedent for a grander celebration of the craft with the season's widespread popularity.
-For the third play of the season, Shubhrajyoti Barat will helm Saanp Seedhi, an adaptation of one of the most successful stage thrillers, Sleuth.
-There are two shows of the play slated for Bal Gandharva Rang Mandir in Mumbai on March 22nd and March 23rd, 2025.
-The second set of shows is scheduled in Delhi at Kamani Auditorium on March 29th and March 30th, 2025.
+For the third play of Aadyam Theatre's season, Shubhrajyoti Barat will helm Saanp Seedhi, an adaptation of one of the most successful stage thrillers, Sleuth.
+There are two shows of the play slated in Delhi at Kamani Auditorium on March 29th and March 30th, 2025.
 While Atul Kumar's thrilling adaptation of The Curious Incident of the Dog in the Night-Time had a great run, and Purva Naresh's adaptation of Fyodor Dostoevsky's White Nights has been heaping positive reviews, the theatre initiative has received resounding success.
 Now, Shubhrajyoti Barat, a stellar actor, is all set to don the hat of the director for Saanp Seedhi, an adaptation of one of the most successful stage thrillers, Sleuth.

 The larger theme of the season is to adapt literary opuses into theatre productions with an Indian milieu, making it relevant for the Indian audience.
 To add this element, ‘Mismatched' director and alumnus of the festival, Akarsh Khurrana, has penned the drama, making the piece more Indian.
 With Saanp Seedhi, Shubhrajyoti Barat will revive Anthony Schaffer's masterfully crafted thriller on the stage—elevating its scale and intensity.